Arizona Court Records

 - Class 3 felony: Aggravated assault, robbery, telecommunications fraud, production and distribution of marijuana.

-- Class 4 felony: Possession of heroin, forgery, assault misconduct with a deadly weapon, petty thefts and theft of property between $3,000 to $4,000 of worth.
+- Class 4 felony: Possession of heroin, forgery, assault misconduct with a deadly weapon, petty thefts and theft of property worth between $3,000 to $4,000 of worth.

 - Class 5 felony: Public sexual indecency in the presence of a minor, pimping, prostitution, and pandering.